cetusfinance/cetusfinance.github.io/_posts/gav/2017-06-08-AAD-revisited.md

 ##### Some conclusions

 After my initial disappointment, I'm glad I revisited DiffSharp and AAD.
 It seems that, much like regular SIMD vectorization, AAD can offer significant benefits but requires a potentially major refactoring of code and will only be of use in certain situations.
 I can see a regular monte-carlo simulation, rather than trinomial grid, offering an easier target for improvement and maybe that is something for me to look at in the future.
-Also it seems like the debate on speed vs. accuracy for double-vs.-single precision in financial calculations is worth continuing as halving the variable size will produce gains of up to 50% in vectorized code, whether it relates to AAD or SIMD.
+Also it seems like the debate on speed vs. accuracy for double-vs.-single precision in financial calculations is worth perpetuating as halving the variable size will produce gains of up to 50% in vectorized code, whether it relates to AAD or SIMD.